 A quick refresher on executive rentals

-Furnished executive rentals provide temporary housing to traveling professionals.
+Furnished executive rentals provide temporary housing to travelling professionals.
 Typically located near high-traffic corporate campuses or central business districts, executive rentals offer flexible lease terms and convenient places for business professionals on long-term travel assignments or training visits to stay.

 Furnished executive rentals include everything necessary for business professionals to live comfortably—all they’ll need to bring is a suitcase of clothing and toiletries.